 There are many active troops including Daisy, Brownies and Boy and Girl Scouts.
 Students in grades K-8 are eligible to join.
 More information including sign-up is sent home with students from the different organizations.

 Saint Christopher School's Ski Club allows 6th, 7th, and 8th grade students to get some fresh air and exercise during the cold winter months.
-Our club travels to Boston Mills five Mondays beginning in January.
+Our club travels to Brandywine five Mondays beginning in January.
 There is an additional cost to cover lift tickets, equipment rental, and five trips on a Lakefront Lines bus.
 Participants also receive credit to the resort that they can use at a different time of their choosing.

 The Saint Christopher School Student Government consists of 7th and 8th grade students who are elected to serve for the entire school year.
 Their duties range from selecting a school-wide service project and pep rallies to planning middle school dances and assisting with various service projects.
 This is a great club for those who exemplify great leadership skills and who have a passion for serving others.

 Students in grades 4-8 meet once a week to play and practice table tennis.
 Meeting dates vary and are determined by Mr. Raiff’s after school availability.
 Members also can participate in a school-wide tournament held in the Spring.